survivejs/webpack-book/manuscript/developing_with_webpack/04_configuring_hmr.md

 };
 ```

-It's plenty of code, but it's better to encapsulate it so it contains ideas we understand and want to reuse later on.
+It's plenty of code, but it's better to encapsulate it so it contains ideas we understand and want to reuse later.

 W> You should **not** enable HMR for your production configuration.
-It will likely work, but having the capability enabled there won't do any good and it will make your bundles bigger than they have to be.
+It will likely work, but having the capability enabled there won't do any good and it will make your bundles bigger than they should be.

 ## Connecting with Configuration